-Selling one house and buying another is a challenging process, with a lot of paperwork, a couple of mortgage loans and some often mysterious financial dealings.
-Handling escrow money is one of those complexities.
+If you're wondering what happens to an escrow account when your home sells then congratulations are in order, you sold your house!
+Selling one house and buying another is a challenging process, with a lot of paperwork, a couple of mortgage loans and some often mysterious financial dealings, so the celebration can't really happen until the final details are completed.
+Handling escrow money is one of those final complex details.
 You'll almost always have an escrow account on the mortgage you're settling and you'll generally need one for your new loan, but those are different accounts and they are handled differently.

 Escrow accounts are set up to collect money with your monthly payments to be used to pay annual insurance premiums and real estate taxes.
 The monthly payment for each typically represents 1/12 of the respective annual bills, but you'll almost always have some money left in the account when you sell.
 How much will depend on the timing -- if you sell right after those bills are paid, there may not be much in the account.